 17.1.
 If the event is cancelled due to a force majeure the participation fees shall be refunded in accordance with the current regulations and rights of the organiser which state that the organiser may deduce the sum used for already made arrangements.

 17.2.
-In case of cancelling Tartu Maraton due to lack of snow or another force majeure with an announcement of the cancellation 72 hours beforehand, 50% of participation fees will be transferred to next year’s Tartu Maraton’s registration fee.
+In case of cancelling Tartu Maraton due to lack of snow or another force majeure with an announcement of the cancellation 72 hours beforehand, 50% of participation fees will be transferred to participants’ self service accounts as credit which can be used for the entry fee next payment in the Cube series.
+The credit is valid until the end of the 1st registration period of the next Tartu Ski Maraton.

-17.2.2.
-If the participant does not wish to use the transfer possibilities mentioned under p.15.2.1. and wishes to be refunded the 50% of the participation fee, he/she is obliged to present Club Tartu Maraton with a proper application in the course of 1 month after the cancelled event’s date.
+17.2.1.
+If the participant does not wish to use the transfer possibilities mentioned under p.17.2. and wishes to be refunded the 50% of the participation fee, he/she is obliged to present Club Tartu Maraton with a proper application in the course of 1 month after the cancelled event’s date.
 This must be done by post (Laulupeo pst.
-25, 51007 Tartu) or by e-mail (email@example.com).
+25, 51007 Tartu) or by e-mail (firstname.lastname@example.org).

-17.2.3.
-All private persons whose 50% of participation fees will be transferred to the next year’s Tartu Maraton are obliged to confirm their registration and pay the rest of the participation fee by the end of the first deadline of registration.
+17.2.2.
+All private persons whose 50% of participation fees will be transferred to their self service accounts are obliged to register to the event of their choice and pay the rest of the participation fee by the end of the 1st registration period of the next Tartu Ski Maraton.
 After the named date no more payments or complaints will be accepted or satisfied.

-17.2.4.
-Participation fees paid by legal entities (enterprises, clubs, etc.) are only to be transferred to next year’s Tartu Maraton fees.
-This means that they cannot be refunded or used to cover fees of other events of that year.
+17.2.3.
+Participation fees paid by legal entities (enterprises, clubs, etc.) are only to be transferred to next events in the Tartu Maraton Cube series.
+This means that they cannot be refunded.
 People who were registered to Tartu Maraton by a given enterprise will not be automatically transferred.
-For the following year 50% of fees paid will be transferred to next year’s marathon for the given legal entity.
-The representative of the enterprise is obliged to renew the registration list by the end of the first deadline of registration for the following year’s Tartu Maraton.
+The 50% of fees paid will be transferred to the account of the representative of the given legal entity.
+The representative of the enterprise is obliged to renew the registration list (make a new group registration to the event of their choice) at the latest by the end of the first deadline of registration for the following year’s Tartu Maraton.
 After this deadline it is no longer possible to use last year’s participation fees and no later complaints will be satisfied.

 17.4.
 If the event is cancelled due to a force majeure no expenditures made to third parties by the participants are to be compensated by the organisers of Tartu Maraton.
 We advise participants from abroad to purchase a travel insurance that would cover the expenses caused by the cancellation of the event.